Welcome to our Submittable Page!

 Funding for our grantmaking is generously provided through Anne Arundel County, the Maryland State Arts Council, and the City of Annapolis, as well as a number of corporations, foundations, and private donors.

-You will find currently available submission opportunities on this page.
-To get started, click on "Apply" and create your profile in Submittable.
+This page lists current submission opportunities.
+To get started, click "Apply" and create your profile in Submittable.

 Current Opportunities:

-Applications opened August 1 and will be accepted throughout the year on a rolling basis.
-There is no longer a fee apply for the Directory!
+Applications are accepted throughout the year on a rolling basis.
+There is no longer a fee to apply for the Directory!
 See the program guidelines HERE

-For FY25 Community Arts Grant Guidelines click HERE
+FY26 Community Arts Grant Important Dates, click HERE

 The Arts Council of Anne Arundel County’s Arts in Education program has supported the integration of the arts into educational curricula in our schools for over a decade, and its impact continues to grow.
 Our grants enable schools and PTO/PTA groups to present quality performances and residencies for students in dance, history, music, theatre and arts-related or arts-integrated projects.